2008 Canberra 28 def. Brisbane 24 (Golden point)

 Manly: Jade Anderson, Alfred Smalley, Tevita Funa, Semisi Kioa, Bilal Maarbani, Tom Wright, Cade Cust, Jaiden Tarrant, Manase Fainu, Elia Faatui, Blake Andrews, Joshua Martin, Haumole Olakau’atu.
 Interchange: Jesse Martin, Keith Titmuss, Joseph Ma’u, Michael Fenn.
 Coach: Wayne Lambkin.

-Parramatta: Anthony Layoun, Greg Leleisiuao, Dane Aukafolau, Noel Aukafolau, John Fonua, Dean Matterson, Dylan Brown, Reed Mahoney, Denzal Tonise, Oregon Kaufusi, Dylan Cliford, Salesi Junior Fainga’a, Ray Stone.
+Parramatta: Anthony Layoun, Greg Marzhew, Dane Aukafolau, Noel Aukafolau, John Fonua, Dean Matterson, Dylan Brown, Reed Mahoney, Denzal Tonise, Oregon Kaufusi, Dylan Cliford, Salesi Junior Fainga’a, Ray Stone.
 Interchange: Sean Keppie, Mitch Butfield, Frank Salu, Dom Murphy.
 Coach: Luke Burt.

 Manly 20 (Blake Andrews, Tevita Funa, Bilal Maarbani, Keith Titmuss tries; Tevita Funa 3 goals) def.
-Parramatta 18 (Dylan Brown, Greg Leleisiuao, Denzal Tonise tries; Dylan Brown 3 goals).
+Parramatta 18 (Dylan Brown, Greg Marzhew, Denzal Tonise tries; Dylan Brown 3 goals).
 Referees: Phil Henderson, Adam Cassidy.
 Halftime: Parramatta 14-10.
 Jack Gibson Medal: Cade Cust (Manly).